How We Find Ourselves Migrating a Site That We Don’t Have Server Access To

 Use Backup Plugins

 Backup plugins are a great way to get a copy of a full website (database and files).
-Many allow you to determine whether you would like to download the backup immediately or transfer it to a cloud service like Dropbox.
+Many allow you to determine whether you would like to download the backup files immediately or transfer them to a cloud service like Dropbox.

 As with all good things, there are a few catches.
 The server must have enough resources to handle the backup.
 This is mostly a storage situation and depending on the size of the site and what else is on the hosting account, these backups can be large.